-Congratulations!
-The following is a helpful list to guide you as you prepare to begin your bachelors or graduate studies with us.
-Please review each item carefully, and contact the appropriate office for assitance.
+Congratulations on your admission to UW Bothell!
+The following is a helpful guide as your prepare to begin your bachelors or graduate studies with us.
+Please review each item carefully, and contact the appropriate office for assistance.

 Frequently Asked Questions are Answered!

 Our "How Do I...?"
 Guide provides contact information to help you get connected to the appropriate resources on campus that address incoming students' most commonly asked questions.